Guidelines for Writers & Photographers

 We prefer to see a written electronic query first.
 Send a brief email message and brief idea proposal to the Editor, including any relevant attachments in Word (.doc | .docx) or PDF format.
 Sample images should be low-resolution jpg files and may include protective watermarks.

 3. Submit only your own original work.
 When quoting another author or source, be sure to clearly identify the source.
 Authors will be asked to warrant that any work submitted is their own and does not infringe on the copyright of any other writer.
+Any submissions constitute your agreement to the terms set forth in these contributor guidelines.

 Ann Whitman, Executive Editor